-Well, the formula itself is an obvious explanatory.
+Well, the formula itself is obvious explanatory.
 Since we are trying to figure out what the change is, we need to find a difference between the current and the previous value of that variable.
-Moreover, we need to check what is the percentage of change that happens, we need to divide the difference between new and old value by old value (Imagine dividing the difference by new value.
+Moreover, we need to check what is the percentage of change that happens; we need to divide the difference between new and old value by old value (Imagine dividing the difference by a new value.
 How will that look alike?).

 Examples of Percent Change in Excel

 Let us understand the examples of Percent Change in Excel.

 Example #1 – Change in Percentage

 Suppose we have two numbers like 1230 and 1180 as current and previous numbers, respectively.
 We want to check what is the difference in the percentage of these two numbers under Excel.
 Follow the steps below to get the same.

 Step 1: Open a new Excel file, and in cell A1, type equal (=) sign to initiate a formula.

 Step 2: Use the opening round bracket to start the formula.
 Inside the bracket, type 1230-1180 will give us the difference between two numbers, current and previous.

 Step 3: Now, close the formula using the closing round bracket so the difference between two numbers will have a preference first in the calculation (you know the BODMAS rule, right?).

 Step 4: Now, use 1180 as a value to be used to divide this difference in values.
 See the screenshot given below.